-This project is to develop a fleet of UAVs system with remote sensing (color, sensors infrared. thermal etc.) to detect, track, and predict the time and range evolution of forest fires.
+develop a fleet of UAVs system with remote sensing sensors (color, thermal infrared, etc.) to detect, track, and predict the time and range evolution of forest fires (or breakages of power lines).
 Fire detection must be done as fast as possible since small fires are easier to be controlled and terminated whereas fire tracking and prediction aims to track and predict the evolution of the fire in time in function of the information provided by the UAVs.